KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 3. Typo: Found `Magic Mirror` in file `MMM-DCMetroTimes.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+9. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-9. Recommendation: Found `require('https')` in file `getStationCodes.js`: Replace 'https' by 'node:https'.
+10. Recommendation: Found `require('https')` in file `getStationCodes.js`: Replace 'https' by 'node:https'.
-10. Recommendation: Found `new Date()` in file `getStationCodes.js`: Consider replacing it by `new Date(Date.now())`.
+11. Recommendation: Found `new Date()` in file `getStationCodes.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-11. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DCMetroTrainTimes by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-DCMetroTrainTimes)